 The changes allowed searchers to move search results up in rankings that they see when searching for specific queries, suggest new pages for searches for queries, leave notes on pages that show up in search results, remove results from search result listings, and see notes on search results that others have left.

-If you regularly log into Google to search or access Google’s Gmail and you stay logged in to your Google Account while you search and select pages and browse other pages on the Web, chances are that you’ll see search results personalized for you by Google based upon those pages that you’ve selected from search results, pages that you’ve browsed, and pages that you’ve bookmarked.
+If you regularly log into Google to search or access Google’s Gmail and you stay logged in to your Google Account while you search and select pages and browse other pages on the Web, the chances are that you’ll see search results personalized for you by Google based upon those pages that you’ve selected from search results, pages that you’ve browsed, and pages that you’ve bookmarked.

 If you leave notes on specific pages, others may be able to see those and take advantage of them as well.
-According to one Google Help page which explains the features of Searchwiki, other searchers shouldn’t be able to see your page that summarizes the all of the rankings, deletions, and notes that you’ve made.
+According to one Google Help page which explains the features of Searchwiki, other searchers shouldn’t be able to see your page that summarizes all of the rankings, deletions, and notes that you’ve made.

-A patent application from Google was published last week which appears to describe one aspect of Google’s Searchwiki, the ability to add additional search results to the results that you see in response to a particular query, though it adds a collaborative aspect that isn’t presently part of Google’s Searchwiki (and may never be), that allows you to let others see the pages you add:
+A patent application from Google was published last week which appears to describe one aspect of Google’s SearchWiki, the ability to add additional search results to the results that you see in response to a particular query, though it adds a collaborative aspect that isn’t presently part of Google’s SearchWiki (and may never be), that allows you to let others see the pages you add: